-DFC enables us to perform cryptographic operations using fragments of an encryption key, without EVER combining the key fragments.
-As it is illustrated above, our technology allows us to store fragments of an encryption key in different regions on different cloud providers and never combine those fragments.
+Our patent-pending technology Distributed Fragments Cryptography™ (DFC) enables us to perform cryptographic operations using fragments of an encryption key, without EVER combining the key fragments.
+As illustrated below, this technology allows Akeyless to store fragments of an encryption key in different regions on different cloud providers, and never combine those fragments.

 Q: So you're basically using key-split?
 Shamir's secret sharing?